11rchitwood/hope/hope.md

 ## Dum spiro, spero

-Inspire.
-Despair.

-While, I breathe, I hope.
-But this isn't the whole story for believers.
-We worship the Living God.
+*Dum spiro, spero.* A Latin proverb meaning, "While I breathe, I hope."
+From *spiro* (I breathe), we get words like inspire (to infuse into the mind).
+From *spero* (I hope), we get words like despair (the state of being without hope).
+I've always liked the proverb, but I don't think this is the whole story for believers.
+As followers of Jesus, we worship the Living God.
 While He is breathing life into us, we have hope, and he's always breathing life into us.

-There's a Hebrew word for this, Ruach.
+In fact, it's Jesus' death on the cross and ultimate resurrection that is the basis for our hope.

+I do, however, love the association of breathing and hoping.
+The association is captured in the Hebrew word *ruach*, which means "wind," "breath," or "spirit."
+You can find mention of God's ruach all over the Hebrew bible.
+It's on page one when “The Spirit of God [Ruach Elohim] was hovering over the waters” (Genesis 1:2).
+It's a through line all the way into the New Testament when, at Jesus' baptistm, Spirit of God descends and rests upon Him "like a dove" (Matthew 3:16).
+This was foretold in Isaiah 11:2:

+> And the Spirit of the Lord shall rest upon him,
+> the Spirit of wisdom and understanding,
+> the Spirit of counsel and might,
+> the Spirit of knowledge and the fear of the Lord.

+And praise God, we still sing about this today:

+> Breathe on me, Breath of God,
+> fill me with life anew,
+> that I may love the way you love,
+> and do what you would do.

 *Living God, thank you for breathing life into us.
 While you breathe, we will place our hope in you.
 AMEM.*